-The financial crisis of 2007-2008 all but crashed the American housing market.
+The financial crisis of 2007-2008 all but destroyed the American housing market.
 The demand for existing homes was at its lowest point in recent history.
 Families watched the equity in their homes evaporate as the call to build new homes fell considerably.
 It was the worst financial dilemma since the Great Depression.

 The good news is things have improved.
 The U.S. economy is recovering, the outlook is healthy, and new constructions are on the rise.
 U.S. consumers spent more than $562 billion on residential construction in 2018, and the forecast projects to be approximately $672 billion by 2022.
 That’s good news for financial and mortgage marketing experts looking for great marketing ideas to attract home buyers.